2022 Illinois's 1st congressional district election: Campaign

 On January 5, Chicago City Council member Pat Dowell, who had previously been running a long-shot bid for Illinois Secretary of State, announced that she would drop out of that race and instead run to succeed Bobby Rush.
-Dowell was considered to have an advantage over other prospective candidates for the 1st district, as her Secretary of State campaign meant she had a ready-built campaign apparatus.
 On January 9, Karin Norington-Reaves, the CEO of a Chicago-based jobs agency, entered the race.
-Norington-Reaves had known Rush was retiring prior to his announcement, and Chicago Sun-Times journalist Lynn Sweet considered it likely that she would receive Rush's endorsement.
 Rush endorsed Norington-Reaves at a press conference on January 13.
 On January 28, Jonathan Jackson, a business professor, announced a bid for the seat.
-He is the son of reverend Jesse Jackson and the brother of former Illinois congressman Jesse Jackson Jr. Jackson was considered by Politico's Shia Kapos as having a strong base of support among labor unions, as his experience as owner of a construction company meant he had close contact with said unions.
-He also consolidated the support of progressives, receiving endorsements from U.S. Representative Chuy Garcia and Vermont Senator Bernie Sanders.
-State senator Jacqueline Collins entered the race in March and amassed more support from Chicago politicians than any other candidate.
+He is the son of the Reverend Jesse Jackson and the brother of former congressman Jesse Jackson Jr. State senator Jacqueline Collins entered the race in March.